Catholic Charities Housing Services and I would like to personally invite you to our 5th annual

 Riders should also be cognizant that leash laws are not required for dogs on private property.
 You will likely encounter some off-leash dogs along the ride.
 It is encouraged but not required, that cyclists carry pepper spray.

 Volunteers in brightly colored “event staff” t-shirts will be stationed along the ride.
 These volunteers are available to answer questions or give directions on the day of the event.

-There will be a couple rest areas (Konnowac Pass & another just outside of Granger, at 301 Eaker) with water, light snacks and porta-potties available.
+There will be a rest area (Konnowac Pass) with water, light snacks and porta-potties available.
 Riders are asked to check-in with event staff at each rest stop.
 Event staff uses this information to track riders as they ride along the various routes.